lichess-org/broadcaster/README.md

    - Approve the signing request in the SignPath dashboard when the workflow gets to that step.

-3. Update the "Check for Updates" endpoint

-When ready to recommend the update, change [`version.json`](https://github.com/lichess-org/broadcaster/blob/main/updater/version.json)
+3. When ready to recommend the update, update the ["Check for Updates" endpoint](https://lichess-org.github.io/broadcaster/version.json) ([source](https://github.com/lichess-org/broadcaster/blob/main/updater/version.json))